turingschool/curriculum/source/projects/jscontact.markdown

 Flip over to your browser and you'll see that the `title` on the new email address page should look much better.
 It isn't making a test go green, though, and that makes me feel guilty.
 We've knowingly spent time implementing untested code.

 Let's write a quick integration test.
-In the `email_addresses_views_spec` we have a context @"when looking at the new email address form"@.
+In the `email_addresses_views_spec` we have a context `"when looking at the new email address form"`.
 Within that, add this example:

 ```ruby
   it "should show the contact's name in the title" do